Psychology Research Methods Exam 1

 Ecological validity refers to the extent to which research findings can be generalized and applied to real-world settings.
 If a researcher finds a result in a laboratory setting but not in a real-world setting, it suggests that the findings may lack ecological validity.
 This means that the findings may not accurately reflect how the phenomenon would occur or behave in the real world.
 Therefore, the answer "lacks ecological validity" is the most appropriate explanation for this question.

-Although the general public does still go to see shows on Broadway, their reluctance to see new and unfamiliar shows is a potential threat to the vitality of the theater.
+9. Although the general public does still go to see shows on Broadway, their reluctance to see new and unfamiliar shows is a potential threat to the vitality of the theater.
 One indicator of a show's performance is how long it plays on Broadway.
 For the shows playing during the week of June 5, 2011, information was collected regarding how long each show was on Broadway and its attendance during the week.
-Is season (the show's "staying power" on Broadway; 1=less than a year, 2=one year or longer) quantitative or categorical?
+What kind of scale would be best used to measure attendance?

 Explanation